withastro/docs/src/pages/en/tutorial/6-interactivity/index.md

 ```

-Notice that this component, like many of our Astro components, *uses* JavaScript to render HTML.
+Notice that this component, like many of your Astro components, *uses* JavaScript to render HTML.
 But, it doesn't necessarily **need** any JavaScript sent to the client because your user will not interact with it.

 To generate a single random message chosen every time your site builds, this Preact component functions exactly like an Astro component.

-BUT, we **can** add a `client:load` attribute on our component which will cause the component to execute, and the message to update, on every page rerendering, just like it would do in a typical JavaScript SPA (single page application).
+BUT, you **can** add a `client:load` attribute on your component which will cause the component to execute, and the message to update, on every page rerendering, just like it would do in a typical JavaScript SPA (single page application).

 3. Add a second `<Greeting />` component with the `client:load` directive.